 Applicants will only be accredited for the scope of practice which has been assessed by the CoR assessor.

-The Society and College of Radiographers must be informed of any changes to an assistant practitioner's/mammography associate’s scope of practice at the time of change.
 If your scope of practice changes you will need to apply for re-accreditation for your new scope of practice.
 If we are not informed of changes when they occur, you may not be covered by our professional indemnity insurance scheme.